If setting a boundary sends your nervous system into a spiral, you are not alone.

 "It is easier if I just handle it."

-For many women, boundaries are not simply about communication skills.
+For many individuals, boundary struggles are not about communication skills.

 Boundaries Are Not Just Communication Skills

-When you grew up monitoring reactions, avoiding conflict, or prioritizing other people's emotional needs, saying no can trigger powerful feelings.
+When you grew up monitoring reactions, avoiding conflict, or prioritizing other people's emotional needs, saying no can feel genuinely dangerous to your nervous system.

 Your nervous system may interpret boundaries as: